fusioncharts/dev_centre_docs/getting-started/jquery/your-first-gauge-using-jquery.md

 ---
-title: Your First Chart in jQuery using FusionCharts | FusionCharts
+title: Your First Gauge in jQuery using FusionCharts | FusionCharts
-description: This article outlines the steps to be executed for creating your first chart using the jquery-fusioncharts component.
+description: This article outlines the steps to be executed for creating your first gauge using the jquery-fusioncharts component.
-heading: Create a Chart in jQuery using FusionCharts
+heading: Create a Gauge in jQuery using FusionCharts
 ---

 ## Overview

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 We have built a simple and lightweight **jQuery** plugin which provides bindings for **FusionCharts**.
 The `jquery-fusioncharts` plugin allows you to easily add rich and interactive charts to any **jQuery** project.

-In this page, we'll see how to install FusionCharts and render a chart using the `jquery-fusionCharts` plugin.
+In this page, we'll see how to install FusionCharts and render a gauge using the `jquery-fusionCharts` plugin.

 ## Installation